 We may also recognize our own “flights” from those who oppose our faith.
 Christ told his followers “when the world hates you, remember that it hated me first.”
 In fearful times we may seek Mary’s intercession to help us trust in God’s providence as she did on the flight into Egypt.

-May we be granted the grace to recognize holy innocents in the here and now.
+Grant us the grace to recognize holy innocents in the here and now.

 Reads & Other Seeds